 The Hungarian Federation of Rare and Congenital Diseases (HUFERDIS) organised a campaign to raise awareness of the challenges and difficult life conditions faced by Hungarian rare disease patients and their families, and to inform about the possibility of calling HUFERDIS helpline.
 Thanks to the campaign the number of phone calls increase of 80% in few months.
-At the same time, the organisation also worked on a communication campaign called "the rare disease of the month".
+At the same time, the organisation also worked on a communication campaign called "the rare disease of the month", and produced posters, such as the one below: